 (d) Half of the villagers who cultivate paddy are literate.

-81. When the Reserve Bank of India announces an increase of the Cash Reserve Ratio, what
+81. When the Reserve Bank of India announces an increase of the Cash Reserve Ratio, what does it mean?

 (a) The commercial banks will have less money to lend.